Sunday, November 15, 2009

 Ideation the Hadid way

 Zaha Hadid's Maxxi museum of contemporary art in Rome is completed.
 The script-driven architecture began as a jagged scribble on a page of lined notepaper turning into an artwork in acrylic paint.
-And that, in turn, spawned hundreds of pages of computer-generated images creating a building for the presentation of the visual arts.
+And that, in turn, spawned hundreds of pages of computer-generated images using advanced design techniques like scripting (in Mel Script or Rhino Script) and parametric modelling (with tools like GC or DP).
 Hadid describes the architecture as "porous, immersive, a field space, the notion of drift".
 The idea of architecture whose masses and spaces drift, says Hadid, has been alien to architecture but is well understood in art.
-The fact that Hadid makes connections between architecture and art suggests ideas from new sources – and different kinds of architectural form.
+But connections between architecture and art follow a long tradtion.
+What Hadid is proposing is a different kind of architectural form in the digital age, what her office hails as parametricism, or the great new style after modernism.